 - Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-The one pair of eyeglasses or contact lenses after cataract surgery does not count towards the plan allowance coverage limit for eyewear.#

-Routine Vision services #
+Routine Vision Services

-- Routine eye examination once every calendar - Routine eyeglass frames/ eyeglass lenses or contact lenses once every two calendar years.
+- Routine eye examination once every calendar - Routine eyeglass frames/ eyeglass lenses or contact lenses once every calendar years.

-Routine vision care services are covered only when you are treated by Imperial Strong (HMO) contracted vision provider, March Vision.
-To find a provider near you, call 1-844-336-2724.
+Routine vision care services are covered only when you are treated by Imperial Senior Value (HMO C-SNP) contracted vision provider, VSP Vision.
+To find a provider near you, call 1-855-492-9028.